anoopunnikrishnan/node_version_project_two/README.md

 Here you can see multiple API folders for large projects

-To run : npm run dev
+To run : npm start